felisiag/felisiag/README.md

 - ⚡ Fun fact: ...
 -->

-Welcome to my GitHub!
+Welcome to my corner of GitHub!
 I encourage you to "Git Some!"  in everything you do!

 ![IMG_20180819_113248 (1)](https://user-images.githubusercontent.com/105524164/190191047-4107e271-3071-4eee-b3ef-d70c172bbdac.jpg)